hydroLB/RPI_Auto_Hydroponics/README.md

 Atlas Scientific Library: [Name of the library] (Link to the library) Copyright (c) [Year(s)] Atlas Scientific LLC.
 Licensed under the MIT License.

-This project was developed using a variety of tools, including PyCharm as the integrated development environment, OpenAI's API and GitHub Copilot as coding assistants, and implemented on a Raspberry Pi platform.
+This project was developed using a variety of tools, including PyCharm as the integrated development environment and implemented on a Raspberry Pi platform.

 Original contributions and unique code in this project:
 Copyright © [2023] [Leon Bouramia].
 All rights reserved.